 - Embrace flavor!
 Our kitchen’s spice cabinet is plentifully filled with a wide variety of leaves, herbs, seeds, pods and powders.
 We grow fresh herbs in pots; our favorites are thyme, rosemary, sage, oregano and mint.
 Herbs and spices awaken any dish.
 Revamp ordinary dishes with Italian seasoning, curry powder, smoked paprika or lemon pepper.
 Stock your cupboard with quick-to-prepare staples such as potatoes, rice, pasta and quinoa and generously season side dishes.

 Sharing the joy of preparing dinner with family members reinforces our commitment to eating meals made from scratch.
-In day-to-day meal preparation it’s easy to become bored, feel too tired to take the time effort to cook or become stumped for new ideas.
-I am fortunate that my husband is an excellent cook and we share the commitment to cook meals without processed ingredients.
-He doesn’t like grocery shopping, so my job is to ensure the kitchen is stocked with the staple ingredients for the meals he likes to cook and he is more than willing to prepare the evening meal.
+In day-to-day meal preparation, it’s easy to become bored, feel too tired to take the time effort to cook or become stumped for new ideas.
+I am fortunate that my husband is an excellent cook and we share the commitment to prepare meals without processed ingredients.
+He doesn’t like grocery shopping, so my job is to stock our kitchen with the staple ingredients for the meals he likes to cook and he is more than willing to prepare the evening meal.
 It’s not a coincidence that we eat a couple of Indian curries a week.

 Any time of year is an ideal time of year to renew good intentions to eat meals made from scratch.
 In summer and fall, fresh produce just harvested from gardens and farmers markets is abundant and makes ordinary foods taste extraordinary.
 Involving children in mealtime preparation on weekends and school breaks encourages them to learn and experiment in the kitchen.
 Enthusiasm for delicious meals children participate in creating can snowball into a life-long commitment to make the time and effort to eat from scratch every day.